CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Thus we scale the original survival function by the survival function at time :math:`s` (everything prior to :math:`s` should be mapped to 1.0 as well, since we are working with probabilities and we know that the subject was alive before :math:`s`).

-Back to our original problem of predicting the event time of censored individuals, *lifelines* has all this math and logic built in when using the ``conditional_after`` kwarg.
+This is such a common calculation that *lifelines* has all this built in.
+The ``conditional_after`` kwarg in all prediction methods allows you to specify what :math:`s` is per subject.
+Below we predict the remaining life of censored subjects:

 .. code:: python